Toby Lloyd

 Do you dream of having world class sounding music?
 Do you want your tunes to sonically sit next to the giants and be able to play your music back to your grandchildren when you are 65 and not have to give a disclaimer?
 That's what we are here for; to help you make music that you can be proud of for the rest of your life!

-I am a Music Producer who runs the studio Tiny Triumph Recordings in Wellington.
+I am a Music Producer who runs the studio Tiny Triumph Recordings in Wellington which is a studio based on the Terrace in the heart of Wellingtons CBD.
 I work with a wide array of genres and styles and my main focus is really just to work with artists whom I love.
-Most of my sessions are done from my studio in Wellington but often I will jump into other studios around town depending on what the client is after sonically.
-My studio is fully equipped with all the best equipment that is needed to make world class sounding records.
+Our studio is fully equipped with all the best equipment that is needed to make world class sounding records.

-I have been fortunate enough to work with the likes of Shapeshifter, Hollie Smith, Rob Ruha, Nightmares on Wax, Ladi6, Warren Maxwell, Louis Baker, Thomas Oliver, Sea Mouse, Israel Starr, Jermaine Clements and MaraTK as well as working in the film industry for close to a decade as an ADR/Sound Recordist on films like The Hobbit Trilogy, Mortal Engines and Hunt For The Wilderpeople.
+I have been fortunate enough to work with the likes of Shapeshifter, Hollie Smith, Rob Ruha, Nightmares on Wax, Ladi6, Warren Maxwell, Louis Baker, Thomas Oliver, Sea Mouse, Israel Starr, Jermaine Clements and MaraTK as well as working in the film industry for close to a decade as an ADR/Sound Recordist on films like Avatar 2, The Hobbit Trilogy, Mortal Engines and Hunt For The Wilderpeople as well as a score mixer on Award Winning films like Savage, Ka Whawhai Tonu, Stylebender and Nude Tuesdays.

-I mix in Pro Tools 2020 with a mixture of hardware and plugins to get the best of both worlds.
+I mix in Pro Tools Ultimate with a mixture of some of the most classic hardware pieces available and cutting edge plugins to get the best of both worlds.

 You can check out my website at: www.tinytriumphrecordings.com to read more about what I do!